 A familiar sight across the state is children boarding and riding on school buses on their way to school, summer camps, field trips, or after school activities.
+In fact, 55% of school children in grades K-12 ride the bus to school.
 Often, parents think of a school bus as being a safe, even the safest, means of transportation for their children.
 Once kids are on a bus, many parents are reassured that the safety of their kids will come first and that there is nothing to worry about.

 Many parents feel safe because buses are subject to more stringent regulations that passenger cars.
 For example, some buses must stop and check for trains before crossing train tracks.
 Bus drivers are not legally allowed to drive with any alcohol in their system, meaning that no school bus driver should be behind the wheel after drinking.
 Other parents seem satisfied that the large size of the bus means that even in the unlikely event of an accident, their children cannot be hurt.